bergie/MidgardAppServerBundle/README.markdown

         git=http://github.com/bergie/MidgardAppServerBundle.git
         target=Midgard/AppServerBundle

-Enable this bundle by adding `new Midgard\AppServerBundle\MidgardAppServerBundle()` to your `AppKernel.php`.

 ### Application server configuration

 Copy the `aip.yaml.example` file from this bundle to your `app` directory.
 You can edit it as necessary.
-By default it sets up two workers to listen to `http://localhost:8001`.
+By default it sets up two workers to listen to `http://localhost:8001`, running your `AppKernel` at `/`.

+If you have multiple application kernels, you have to configure them in your `aip.yml`.
+For example, this is how [Lichess](https://github.com/ornicar/lichess/) can be configured:

+    symfony.kernels:
+      -
+        path: /
+        kernel: AppKernel
+        kernelFile: AppKernel.php
+        environment: dev
+      -
+        path: /xhr_dev.php
+        kernel: XhrKernel
+        kernelFile: ../xhr/XhrKernel.php
+        environment: dev

-AppServerBundle will not work with the Symfony's NativeSessionStorage implementation, so it automatically replaces that with FilesystemSessionStorage.
+AppServerBundle will not work with the Symfony's `NativeSessionStorage` implementation, so you have to switch that to some other `SessionStorage` implementation in `config.yml`.
+For example:

+    framework:
+        session:
+            storage_id: session.storage.filesystem

 ## Usage